 You want the velocity to reflect the team’s current abilities, yet it takes time to know whether process improvements actually worked.
 Yesterday’s Weather works in a system that has settled into the rhythms of a given season, but the early days of an agile team are very much like the transition from winter to summer in Chicago, where the weather changes from hour to hour.

 Good teams experience plateaus of normative stability between rockier episodes of change (see Kaizen Pulse).
-A running average takes no account of variance, so it is a particularly dubious predictor of system behavior in the forming and storming stages.
+A running average takes no account of variance, so it is a particularly dubious predictor of system behavior in a Development Team’s early Sprints.
 One can’t extrapolate the historic velocity of a system into the future until the system has normative behavior.

-Further, good Scrum teams should have kaizen mind.
+Further, good Scrum teams should have kaizen mind (see Kaizen and Kaikaku).
 Teams that have longstanding low variance in their velocity are dead teams: they are not growing in their practice and are likely not improving.
 So while Running Average Velocity works for these teams, it does not work for teams undergoing regular kaizen: the average of the past three Sprints is, by definition, a non-normative predictor of values in a monotonically increasing series.

 ✥ ✥ ✥